OpenHV/docs/api/release/traits.md

 This documentation is aimed at modders.
 It displays all traits with default values and developer commentary.
 Please do not edit it directly, but add new `[Desc("String")]` tags to the source code.
-This file has been automatically generated for version 20200920 of OpenRA.
+This file has been automatically generated for version 20201004 of OpenHV.

 ## OpenRA.Mods.Common